SAP-samples/teched2023-DT167/exercises/ex2/README.md

 ## Exercise 2.2 Creating SAP Fiori Spaces and Pages

+### Exercise 2.2.1 Creating SAP Fiori Spaces and assign it to Business Role

 1. Open the __Maintain Business Role__ app.
 Select the business role __Z_ROLE_TECHED_XX__ which you created in exercise 2.1.
 2. Select the __Assigned Launchpad Spaces__ tab and click on __Edit__.
 3. Select __Add__.
 In the Assign Space to Business Role option, select __Create New Space__.